copleykj/socialize-base-model/README.md

 ## Supporting the Project
-In the spirit of keeping this and all of the packages in the [Socialize](https://atmospherejs.com/socialize) set alive, I ask that if you find this package useful, please donate to it's development.
+In the spirit of keeping this and all of the packages in the [Socialize][socialize] set alive, I ask that if you find this package useful, please donate to it's development.

 Litecoin: LXLBD9sC5dV79eQkwj7tFusUHvJA5nhuD3 / [Patreon](https://www.patreon.com/user?u=4866588) / [Paypal](https://www.paypal.me/copleykj)